-Our bodies are made of about 70 per cent water – it’s what makes up the majority of our blood, digestive juices and sweat, and it’s found in our organs and muscle cells.
-PureLife Healthy Water
+Our bodies are made of about 70 percent water – it’s what makes up the majority of our blood, digestive juices, and sweat, and it’s found in our organs and muscle cells.
+PureLife Healthy Water water treatment

-Water contains no energy, and in most States of Australia, tap water has been fortified with fluoride to help protect against tooth decay.
-Australia’s water supply is one of the safest and cheapest in the world, so drinking tap water is cost effective and good for your health.
-PureLife Healthy Water
+Water contains no energy, and in most states of Australia, tap water has been fortified with fluoride to help protect against tooth decay.
+Australia’s water supply is one of the safest and cheapest in the world, so drinking tap water is cost-effective and good for your health.
+PureLife Healthy Water water treatment

 How much water do children need?
 The amount of water a child needs is influenced by the amount of activity they do, the weather temperature, and their diet and health.
 It’s always important to remind children to drink, but as a general guide, children up to 8 years of age should have a minimum of 4-5 cups of water a day.
 Children above 8 years old require at least 6-8 cups of water a day.

-Isn’t there water in our foods?
+Isn’t their water in our foods?
 Even foods that do not look like they have moisture in them do contain water.
-The amount of water you can get from foods can make up to approximately 20 per cent of your daily requirements.
+The amount of water you can get from foods can make up to approximately 20 percent of your daily requirements.

 How do I get my child to drink water?
 Research has shown that adding flavor to water may increase the amount of fluid consumed voluntarily.
-It’s important however to be cautious of the amount of kilo joules (energy) that might be consumed at the same time.
+It’s important however to be cautious of the number of kilojoules (energy) that might be consumed at the same time.
 Try these tips to help boost water intake in children:

 • Add a slice of lemon or lime to give water a different taste (only sometimes as this is acidic and can soften teeth enamel)